aeszyman/ARTH312/bibliography.md

 Guérin, Sarah M. "Meaningful Spectacles: Gothic Ivories Staging the Divine." _The Art Bulletin_ 45.1 (March 2013): 53-77.

+Heng, Geraldine. _The Invention of Race in the European Middle Ages_ (Cambridge University Press, 2018).

 Jotischky, Andrew. _A Hermit's Cookbook: Monks, Food and Fasting in the Middle Ages_.
 A&C Black, 2011.

 Larrington, Carolyne. _Winter Is Coming: The Medieval World of Game of Thrones_.
 Tauris, 2016.